Adilla/parser-b/visibility.md

 Refined (E) and Imported (E) | no  | no  | no  | yes   | yes | yes (rw) | no

  - (1) yes if option Extended\_Sees is on
- - (2) the concrete variable/constant may be abstract in the refined machine.
+ - (2) only if the concrete variable/constant is abstract in the refined machine.
  - (3) This line also applies when the data is declared in a machine included both by the refinement and the refined machine
  - (D) Data declared in the component
  - (E) Data exported by the component.
 A data is exported by a component if it is declared in the component or exported by an included/extended/imported component.